giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 To analyze the performances of the 1<sup>st</sup> and 2<sup>nd</sup> order Sequential Minimal Optimization techniques, I thought that should be usefull to test the methods under the greates number of training settings (different dataset as well as different training parameters).
 <br />To do so I repeated a **Grid search** over the parameters _C_ (Box constraint) and _sigma_ (gaussian kernel variation) for each implementation and each dataset.

-As for the previous series of test, I collected several statistics that are avialble in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).
+As for the previous series of test, I collected several statistics that are available in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).

 Statistics collected:
 - Total number of iteration